Within Gima-Ha those holding the grade of Seventh Degree Black Belt or higher are entitled to hold the “Shogo’ or title of Shihan (Master Instructor).

 In 2006 a serious and life changing shoulder/arm injury requiring three surgeries curtailed Robert’s karate career.
 This was followed by a heart attack and again further surgery.
 Osteo Arthritis raised its ugly head, and a full Left Hip replacement occurred in.
 2017.
 Rob.
 Is awaiting the same procedure on his right hip.

-Although currently semi-retired due to these health issues, Rob will not hang up his Dogi.
-He feels it important that he continues guiding students to the ‘bottom of the mountain’ in order that they can make their own way up (Shu, Ha, Ri).
+Although currently ‘semi-retired’ due to these health issues, Rob will not hang up his Dogi.
+He feels it important that he continues guiding students, both senior and junior to the ‘bottom of the mountain’ in order that they can make their own way up (Shu, Ha, Ri).

 He is a renowned and sought-after coach in Traditional Shotokan-Ryu Karate, having taught in Japan, Canada, The USA, Germany, Italy, Norway, Switzerland, The Netherlands, and Belgium to name a few.